 Since the 1700s, this charming four-block area has been Savannah’s commercial peak.
 The rehabilitated warehouses and shop fronts feel like an old marketplace, where farmers would have sold their produce and horses would have smoothed the land with their hooves – well, the horses are still there, gorgeously tall and ready to provide you with a carriage ride around the Historic District.
 City Market offers live entertainment, easy dining, a thriving nightlife and snacks, for you and your pet.

-It’s a fact that most buildings in Savannah are enchanting; the historic house museums are a wonderful plus that comes from that very strand of Southern charm.
-In them, you feel transported to centuries past, with lush furniture and gilded frames hanging from the wallpapered walls.
-And of course, there’s the history: The Andrew Low House is where Girl Scouts founder Juliette Gordon Low lived with her husband for some time and, ultimately, where she died; the Harper Fowlkes House, on Barnard Street, follows an intricate journey through families, resulting in its eventual preservation by the Society of Cincinnati.
+It’s a fact that most buildings in Savannah are enchanting.
+The historic house museums come from that very strand of Southern charm.
+In them, you feel transported to centuries past.
+There is lush furniture and gilded frames hanging from the vintage-wallpapered walls.
+And of course, there’s the history.
+The Andrew Low House is where Girl Scouts founder Juliette Gordon Low lived with her husband.
+The Harper Fowlkes House on Barnard Street, follows an intricate journey through families.
+Because of the history of its owners, it is preserved by the Society of Cincinnati.

 The Savannah Theatre on Bull Street opened in 1818, making it one of the oldest continually operating theaters in America.
-The structure has suffered many disasters and, after many renovations, has acquired and remained with the art deco style of the mid-twentieth century.
-It’s open most days, so swing by for Savannah Live, Jukebox!, Broadway on Bull or a Christmas Tradition; the shows will never disappoint, and you will become immersed in a grander time.
+The structure has suffered many disasters.
+After many renovations the theatre has kept the art deco style of the mid-twentieth century.
+It’s open most days, so swing by for Savannah Live, Jukebox! or a Christmas Tradition.
+Their shows never disappoint.

-With coffee shops across the street and Farmer’s Market every Saturday, this lush park at the edge of Downtown Savannah is the perfect gateway to the city’s everyday life.
-Forsyth Park, named after a Georgia governor, features the Confederate Memorial, tennis and basketball courts, playgrounds and a white half-shell theater.
+With coffee shops across the street and Farmer’s Market every Saturday, this lush park is the perfect peaceful spot.
+It features the Confederate Memorial, tennis and basketball courts, playgrounds and a white half-shell theater.
 On top of that, it provides visitors with shady spots to rest and, for tanning enthusiasts, expansive room to sunbathe.

 Downtown Savannah is a hub for delicious meals.
 If you’re an early bird, there are local staples such as Goose Feathers Café off of Broughton Street.
-And for those looking for comforting dishes and a refreshing drink at the end of the day, there are Savannah favorites like the Crystal Beer Parlor and Churchill’s Pub, which remain open until late.
+And for those looking for comforting dishes, there are Savannah favorites like the Crystal Beer Parlor and Churchill’s Pub.
+These two eateries remain open until late.
 We’re sure that you’ll stumble upon many more eateries just by walking around; go on, explore.